heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 ## Running tests in terminal

-To run lighter test-set in the terminal, use the command
+A lighter test-set is run every time the application start.
+To run this lighter test-set in the terminal, use the command
 ```
 poetry run invoke test
 ```

-To run the tests created for larger files use the command
+User can also activate a test set containing more extensive tests.
+Please note, that running these tests can take some time.
+With the University provided Fuxi-laptop the tests take approximately 90 seconds.

 ```
 poetry run invoke extended-test
 ```